Coproduce

 Respond to the needs of contemporary intersectionality

-In today’s society, discrimination is multifaceted, with various elements such as gender, disability, and ethnicity intertwining to create complex forms of discrimination.
+In today’s society, discrimination is multifaceted, with various elements such as gender, sexuality, disability, and ethnicity intertwining to create complex forms of discrimination.
 IncluDE addresses the specific challenges that arise at the intersection of multiple axes of discrimination, such as those faced by women with disabilities and non-Japanese individuals with LGBTQ+ identities.
 By acknowledging and addressing the nuances of intersectionality, IncluDE aims to provide targeted support and foster an environment that is inclusive and equitable for all.

-Under these goals, the DEI Implementation Division of IncluDE works towards a better campus environment and provides support with an integrative administrative structure.
+With these goals, the DEI Implementation Division of IncluDE works towards a better campus environment and provides support with an integrative administrative structure.
 In addition, the DEI Research Division brings together DEI-related researchers who are scattered throughout the university in various faculties.
 The Office for DEI Coproduction Strategies connects these two sections to create a virtuous cycle of synergy.

 IncluDE also provides comprehensive DEI education and training for faculty, staff, and students.
 This initiative aims to sharpen the university community’s sensitivity towards human rights and cultivate empathy in them as global citizens who proactively pursue the realization of DEI in society.